Carrie Manolakos

+Early life and education

+Manolakos grew up in Syracuse, New York and attended Manlius Pebble Hill School.
+At age 10, she began participating in the community theater at Syracuse Stage.
+Manolakos attended the Tisch School of the Arts at NYU.

 Career

 2008–2011: Mamma Mia!, Wicked, and other stage work

 Manolakos performed in the ensemble of the Mamma Mia! tour for six months before being promoted to the role of Sophie.
 Shortly after that, she was invited to join the Broadway company, replacing Carey Anderson.
 She gave her first performance on June 4, 2008.
+She appeared in “Spare Some Change: NYC Artists for Barack Obama” directed by Ryan Mekenian in 2008 alongside Shaina Taub, Seth Rudetsky, Joe Iconis, Lindsay Mendez, & Celia Keenan-Bolger.
 It was announced on February 9, 2009, that Manolakos would be joining the second national tour of Wicked as the standby for Elphaba.
 On June 25, 2010, Manolakos performed at the Yale Institute for Music Theatre Workshops as Athena in The Daughters, a musical which follows the three daughters of Zeus as they embark on separate and intersecting journeys of self-discovery.
 Manolakos performed in a concert celebrating Alanis Morissette on September 1, 2010.
 On November 1, 2010, Manolakos joined Peter Lerman for his debut concert at the Laurie Beechman Theatre, featuring tunes from his original songbook.
 It was announced on December 3, 2010, that Manolakos would be involved in a concert featuring the music from the musical Jawbreaker.
 The concert took place on December 12, 2010.
 Manolakos took part in a concert at Joe's Pub on March 27, 2011, celebrating the release of Joey Contreras debut album, Love Me, Love Me Not.
 Manolakos appeared as Night Terrors in at the La Jolla Playhouse production of Sleeping Beauty Wakes from July 19 through August 21, 2011.
 On September 7, 2011, it was announced that Manolakos would be starring as Katie in the rock musical Chix 6 at the Queens Theatre from September 27 to October 30, 2011.